PulseTile/PulseTile-Docs/pages/technology/PT1-technologies.md

 ***

 **Q: Will all Bower components be removed and replaced by npm modules?**
-**A:** We mentioned the dependency tree of imported 3rd part components, and whether the Ripple UI is importing transient dependencies (dependencies of dependencies), and whether these should be defined within the package.json or bower.json files.
+**A:** We mentioned the dependency tree of imported 3rd part components, and whether the PulseTile UI is importing transient dependencies (dependencies of dependencies), and whether these should be defined within the package.json or bower.json files.
 SliceArt are keen to analyse the dependency tree to try to determine whether there are any problems that may be encountered by transient dependencies.